V4Fire/Client/src/core/data/README.md

 #### Encoders

-Encoder is a subtype of a middleware function, but unlike the simple middleware the encoder must returns a value and provides it to another encoder or a request, which it means that a sequence of encoders are tied with an order of following.
+Encoder is a subtype of a middleware function, but unlike the simple middleware the encoder must return a value and provide it to another encoder or a request, which means that a sequence of encoders are tied with an order of following.
-Encoders is using for converting data to another format before submitting it to a request.
+Encoders are using to convert data to another format before submitting it to a request.
 For example, you server demands that all request data must be represented as a protobuf value.

 ```js